 4. Los Chicos

-Not even the rain usually prevents the terrace of Los Chicos from having more people waiting to be seated than sitting down.
-Whoever sits at their table knows why they do it: with every drink, they bring out a tapa.
+Not even the rain usually prevents the terrace of Los Chicos from having more people waiting to sit down than sitting down.
+Whoever sits at their table knows why: with every drink, they bring out a tapa.
 Like anywhere else?
 Yes, but with extra generosity.

-The Boys bring out (for free) what they do best: their braves.
+Los Chicos bring out (for free) what they do best: their bravas.
 And with each drink, bravas with a different sauce.
 Sauces, by the way, that they sell and you can take home.

-Located a few meters from Fuencarral Street, this winery founded in 1892 is an icon of the Malasaña neighborhood and has become a place of pilgrimage for the tortilla de patatas lovers.
-And no wonder, because his recipe is juicy, tasty and delicious in equal parts.
-The rest of the “pinchos” and “raciones” of its menu do not disappoint anyone either.
-Croquettes, artichokes, salmorejo… The traditional cuisine as you have never tasted it before.
+Located a few meters from Fuencarral street, this bodega founded in 1892 is an icon of the Malasaña neighborhood and has become a place of pilgrimage for lovers of tortilla de patatas (Spanish omelette).
+And no wonder, because its recipe is juicy, tasty and delicious in equal parts.
+The rest of the pinchos and portions of its menu do not disappoint anyone either.
+Croquettes, artichokes, salmorejo?
+The traditional cuisine as you have never tasted it before.

 6. Rocablanca

-It is, without a doubt, one of the best bars in Madrid to eat croquettes without spending too much or sacrificing quality.
-With huge croquettes (much bigger than the ones you can find in most bars) and with prices that do not exceed 2 euros per unit, Rocablanca offers a wide variety of this breaded delicacy as soon as you get off the Tribunal subway stop.
+This is, without a doubt, one of the best bars in Madrid to eat croquettes and eat them without spending too much or sacrificing quality.
+With huge croquettes (much bigger than the ones you can find in most bars) and with prices that do not exceed 2 euros per unit, Rocablanca offers a wide variety of this breaded delicacy as soon as you get off the Tribunal metro stop.
 Although it also has hamburgers, montaditos and tortilla skewers.
 A traditional temple that deserves a visit.

 7. La Chispera

-It is the perfect place to take the vermouth on a Sunday at the flea market after a stroll through the hundreds of stalls that fill the market with life the neighborhood of La Latina.
-You will most likely find it full of people but in La Chispera there is always room for someone else.
+This is the perfect place to have a vermouth on a Sunday after a stroll through the hundreds of stalls that fill the neighborhood of La Latina with life.
+You will most likely find it full of people, but La Chispera always has room for someone else.
 Their specialties are vermouth on tap and gildas, of which they have different varieties, even a vegetarian version! in addition to their tostas and Mexican-inspired dishes.
 A classic that never fails.

 8. Japy Bar

-In one of the busiest streets of the flea market every Sunday, you will find Japy Bar a place that swims between the traditional and the modern and that looks for to bring closer the bar of a lifetime to a younger, more open to a younger, more open and freer public.
-With quite affordable prices (sandwiches at 5 € and bollitos preñaos of tortilla at 3.50 €) and with tapas ranging from broken eggs or potatoes braviolis to nachos or gyozas, in this small bar in La Latina there is room for everything and everyone.
+In one of the busiest streets of the flea market every Sunday is Japy Bar, a place that swims between the traditional and the modern and seeks to bring the traditional bar to a younger, more open and freer public.
+With quite affordable prices (sandwiches at 5 € and bollitos preñaos de tortilla at 3.50 €) and with tapas ranging from huevos rotos or patatas braviolis to nachos or gyozas, in this small bar in La Latina there is room for everything and everyone.

 9. Tasca Barea